PipedreamHQ/pipedream/interfaces/http/README.md

 ## HTTP Event Sources

 Pipedream is a platform for running hosted, backend components.
+HTTP event sources are essentially request bins that can be managed via API.

 **Pipedream components are reusable Node.js modules that run code on specific events**: HTTP requests and timers.
 Components are [free to run](#pricing) and [simple to learn](/COMPONENT-API.md).
 Here's a component that spins up a hosted HTTP server on deploy and logs inbound HTTP requests: